The Savannah monitor (Varanus

-Screen-sided enclosures is unexceptable.
+Screen-sided enclosures are unacceptable due to large nails.
 Make sure the cage has a secure lock and a place for heat lights and UVB lighting on top.

 24 inches of soil and sand mixture is recommended in order for a Savannah to forage around.
-Remember to try and mimic thier native enviroments.
+Remember to try and mimic their native environments.

 At one time, keepers kept the Savannah monitor in dry, arid, and hot desert conditions.
 Now this reptile is being successfully kept with more humidity and areas to burrow, just like the natural grasslands of Ghana.